-As the name suggests, the American Bully XL is a large pooch with massive muscles.
+As the name suggests, the American Bully XL is a large pooch with massive muscles and a part of the Pit Bull Terrier family.
 His appearance is both charming and intimidating.
 However, beneath the heavily muscled body is a heart of gold.

 American Bully XL Facts